-- What is the risk?

-- o Risk #

-- Risk Description
+- o Risk Description

-- o Identified By
+- Identified By

 - How important is this risk and why (assign and justify a ranking)?

 - Risk Likelihood (A) (1-10)

 - Risk Severity (B) (1-10)

-- Risk Impact (AB)
+- Risk Impact (A\B)

 - How will this risk be addressed?
 Select one and describe response.
 Where risk is to be mitigated, record risk grade as per Recommended Actions for Grades of Risk.

-- Avoid, Mitigate, Transfer, Accept
+- o Avoid, Mitigate, Transfer, Accept

 - Response Description

 - Date Mitigation Strategy Will be Implemented

 - Date Mitigation Strategy was Implemented

 - Agent Assigned to Mitigation Strategy

 - Frequency with which agent will report risk status to Privacy Officer

 - When will this risk be monitored by Privacy Officer?

-- Define frequency of monitoring and next monitoring date
+- Define frequency of monitoring and next monitoring date.